 The error prone words are detected using a GRU sub-model and the whole architecture is trained end to end.
 Although \citet{rel3} implemented this architecture to make corrections at character level, our implementation does everything in word level.
-It is to note that we have used popular FastText \citep{rep1} word representation for both \textit{BERT Base} and \textit{Soft Masked BERT}. \textbf{BSpell} shows decent performance improvement in all cases. \textit{SemanticNet} sub-model, with the help of our designed auxiliary loss is able to specialize on word error pattern.
+We have used popular FastText \citep{rep1} word representation for both \textit{BERT Base} and \textit{Soft Masked BERT}. \textbf{BSpell} shows decent performance improvement in all cases.

-In Table \ref{tab:BERT}, \textit{Bspell} and \textit{Soft Masked BERT} are the closest competitors.
-So, we have further performed five fold cross validation on Prothom-Alo spelling correction dataset based on these two models.
-We have applied one tailed independent t-test based on these five accuracy values per model obtained from five fold cross validation. \textit{BSpell} performs significantly better than \textit{Soft Masked BERT} considering P-value threshold of 0.05.